Bounded Distance-control for Multi-UAV Formation Safety and Preservation in Target-tracking Applications: Conclusions and Future Work

 The ROS implementation results of control \eqref{blf_control} applied to a two-hexa-rotor target tracking application can be extended to a problem with multiple hexa-rotors.
 Such a target tracking application would require a \textit{ring} topology for the agents to surround the target.
 Further, assuming a virtual agent ($\text{A}_{\text{v}}$) to be located at the centroid of this formation, the entire formation can be made to track a physical target (T) by making $\text{A}_{\text{v}}$ track T (see Fig. \ref{ma_trk_prb}).
 Additionally, by changing the function $U(\pmb{x},\pmb{x}_{\text{A}_\text{v}})$ \eqref{target_lyapunov} to a BLF, the \textit{ring} formation with the virtual agent will be preserved (assuming the virtual agent's velocity information is available to the surrounding agents).

-{The work presented in this paper is also applicable to formation preservation in the presence of obstacles.
-The obstacle avoidance objective may be accounted for as a repulsion component in an agent's multi-objective control, and the BLF component of control will allow the formation to deform minimally in the vicinity of obstacles.
-However, the augmented control requires an analysis of the undesired equilibria of the system introduced by the addition of the obstacle avoidance component.}
+{The BLF-control performs well for small disturbances and measurement noise.
+The control assumes that the inter-agent distances are within specified bounds for all $t \geq 0$.
+However, disturbances, measurement noise, and time delays may cause the bounds to be transgressed.
+As the system operates close to the distance bounds, a significantly high control magnitude (gradient) is required to keep the system operating within the bounds.
+Since the control on physical systems saturates, they may fail to keep the system within bounds, which get violated.
+A significant transgression accompanied by the saturation of control may lead to the failure of the control to stabilize the inter-agent distances to the specified distances.
+Thus, selecting the distance bounds (see \eqref{dist-bnd-sel}) based on system dynamics, disturbance and noise characteristics is vital to implementing BLFs on physical systems.}

-\section{{Conclusions and Future Work}}
+\section{Conclusions and Future Work}

-Formation preservation is an important requirement of many proposed multi-agent surveying and tracking applications.
-We presented a BLF-based control law to preserve the inter-agent distances in a formation as applied to a collaborative target tracking application.
+Safe formation operation is an essential requirement of many proposed multi-UAV surveying and tracking applications.
+We presented a BLF-based control law to safely bound the inter-agent distances in a formation as applied to a collaborative target tracking application.
 The Lyapunov stability of the proposed control law was proved, and the formulation of a formation as a collection of bounded inter-agent distances was presented.
-This formulation can be easily extended to physical multi-robot formations.
+This formulation can be easily extended to physical multi-UAV formations. {A detailed comparison of BLFs and QLFs was also presented.
+The advantages of using BLFs over QLFs in constraining the inter-agent distances and preserving the formation were illustrated using numerical simulations for the straight-line and circular motion of the target.
+The inclusion of distance and velocity measurement noise in these simulations validated the robustness of the BLF-based control in the formation control problem.}

-The extensive ROS environment simulations presented for a pair of hexa-rotors tracking targets executing constant velocity and circular motion provided valuable insights about the implementation of the algorithm in real-world applications, the shortcomings and possible solutions to address them.
+The extensive ROS environment simulations presented for a pair of hexa-rotors tracking targets executing constant velocity and circular motion provided valuable insights about the implementation of the algorithm in real-world applications, the shortcomings, and possible solutions to address them.
 The extension of the algorithm to applications with multiple hexa-rotors and obstacle avoidance was also discussed and is in scope for future work.
 A further analysis on the effects of control input saturation, quantifiable guarantees on steady-state errors, and undesired equilibria is also planned.
 Associated ROS environment simulations and eventual implementation of the algorithms on a team of multi-rotors will help in further evaluation of the advantages of the control proposed in this paper.